-After meeting with an administrator in your Academic Dean's office, all resident students must set up a meeting with an administrator in the Office of the Dean of Students to discuss non-academic-related issues (housing, financial aid, Stag Card, student account, etc.) pertaining to the student's withdrawal from the University.
-This meeting is required for the voluntary withdrawal process, whether the student lives in University-housing, lives off-campus, or commutes from home.
+- After meeting with an administrator in your Academic Dean's office, all resident students must set up a meeting with an administrator in the Office of the Dean of Students to discuss non-academic-related issues (housing, financial aid, Stag Card, student account, etc.) pertaining to the student's withdrawal from the University.
 Failure to set up this meeting will result in continuation of your financial obligation to the University.
 The Office of the Dean of Students is located in BCC 408, ext.
-4211.
+4211. - There are no pending student conduct issues. - The student is not liable for academic withdrawal due to insufficient progress or excessive absence. - The student has settled all financial obligations to the University. - · Voluntary withdrawals cannot be granted retroactively.